-Blog income, shown as “other income” in the chart, remained steady at $2,568.
-Not a bad figure given how infrequently I’ve been posting lately!
+Blog income, shown as “other income” in the chart, remained roughly the same as last month, at $2,294 for December.

-Deposit income of $62 was cash back from the Ebates.com and Mrrebates.com online shopping portals.
-If you sign up for Ebates through this link and make a qualifying $25 purchase through Ebates, you’ll get a $10 gift card like I did.
-When shopping online, I always check to see if I can score some extra cash back by using one of those online shopping portals (and it usually pays off!).
-I paid for a cruise in October (more details later in this article) which will lead to $40 cash back in the next month or two.
+Deposit income of $51 was cash back from the Ebates.com and Mrrebates.com online shopping portals.
+If you sign up for Ebates through this link and make a qualifying $25 purchase through Ebates, you’ll get a $10 gift card.
+We scored a decent amount of cash back while shopping online over Black Friday and leading up to Christmas.

 If you’re interested in tracking your income and expenses like I do, then check out Personal Capital (it’s free!).
 All of our savings and spending accounts (including checking, money market, and five credit cards) are all linked and updated in real time through Personal Capital.
 We have accounts all over the place, and Personal Capital makes it really easy to check on everything at one time.

 Personal Capital is also a solid tool for investment management.
 Keeping track of our entire investment portfolio takes two clicks.
 If you haven’t signed up for the free Personal Capital service, check it out today (review here).